-If your child is diagnosed with elevated blood pressure or hypertension, your child's doctor may also perform these tests to see if another condition is causing your child's high blood pressure:
+If your child is diagnosed with high blood pressure, it's important to determine whether it's primary or secondary.
+These tests might be used to look for another condition that could be causing your child's high blood pressure:

 - Blood test to check your child's blood sugar, kidney function and blood cell counts